About Traineeships

 • Benefits to Employers

 For employers, School Based Traineeships offer an immediate flexible staffing option, as well as the opportunity to develop a pool of potential staff for the future.
-The paid work conducted by a School Based trainee is scheduled to meet the needs of the employer and the minimum work requirements of School Based Trainees in that state.
+The paid work conducted by a School Based Trainee is scheduled to meet the needs of the employer and the minimum work requirements of School Based Trainees in that state.

 Each state and territory sets the formal rules about how many hours and how regularly a School Based Trainee must work.